Siamese fighting fish: Water

 As tropical fish, bettas prefer a water temperature of around 75–82 F, but have been observed surviving temporarily at extremes of 56 F to 95 F. When kept in colder climates, aquarium heaters are recommended, as colder water weakens their immune system and makes them susceptible to certain diseases.

 Bettas are also affected by the pH of the water: a neutral pH of 7.0 is ideal, but slightly higher levels are tolerable.
-Due to their labyrinth organ, bettas can endure low oxygen levels, but cannot survive for long in unmaintained aquaria, as poor water quality makes all tropical fish more susceptible to diseases like fin rot.
+Due to their labyrinth organ, bettas can endure low oxygen levels, but cannot survive for long in unmaintained aquaria, as poor water quality makes all tropical fish more susceptible to diseases like fin rot, or scale loss.
 Thus, notwithstanding the betta's well known tolerance of still water, a mechanical filter is considered necessary for their long-term health and longevity.
 Similarly, live aquatic plants provide a supplemental source of filtration, in addition to crucial enrichment to the betta.